Vale of Clwyd Railway: Connections to other lines

-On 30 June 1862 the extension sought by the pier owner Hughes was passed in Parliament; now the VoCR could legally reach the beach and a new pier, and a proper junction with the C&HR line (now under LNWR control) could be made.
-Goods traffic started in the latter half of 1864, and (after some difficulty) the extension was passed for passenger operation, but this was never acted on.
+On 30 June 1862, the extension sought by the pier owner Hughes was passed in Parliament in the Vale of Clwyd Railway Act 1862 (25 & 26 Vict. c. xciii); now the VoCR could legally reach the beach and a new pier, and a proper junction with the C&HR line (now under LNWR control) could be made.
+Goods traffic started in the latter half of 1864 and, after some difficulty, the extension was passed for passenger operation, but this was never acted upon.

 Train services

-In December 1862 the Oswestry newspaper reported that additional passenger services would be provided by attaching passenger coaches to goods trains:
+In December 1862, the Oswestry Advertiser newspaper reported that additional passenger services would be provided by attaching passenger coaches to goods trains: